lammps/lammps/doc/src/fix_rheo_thermal.rst

 .. versionadded:: TBD

-This fix performs time integration of temperature evolution for atom style rheo/thermal.
+This fix performs time integration of temperature for atom style rheo/thermal.
 In addition, it defines multiple thermal properties of particles and handles melting/solidification, if applicable.
 For more details on phase transitions in RHEO, see :doc:`the RHEO howto <Howto_rheo>`.

 Note that the temperature of a particle is always derived from the energy.
 This implies the *temperature* attribute of :doc:`the set command <set>` does not affect particles.
 Instead, one should use the *sph/e* attribute.

-For each atom type, one can define attributes for the *conductivity*, *specific/heat*, *latent/heat*, and critical temperature (*Tfreeze*).
+For each atom type, one can define expressions for the *conductivity*, *specific/heat*, *latent/heat*, and critical temperature (*Tfreeze*).
 The conductivity and specific heat must be defined for all atom types.
 The latent heat and critical temperature are optional.
 However, a